veit/python-basics-tutorial/docs/functions/index.rst

 Line 2
     This is an optional documentation string, or ``docstring``.
 You can get its value by calling ``fact.__doc__``.
-The purpose of docstrings is to describe the behaviour of a function and the parameters it takes, while comments are to document internal information about how the code works.
+The purpose of docstrings is to describe the behaviour of a function and the :term:`parameters <Parameter>` it takes, while comments are to document internal information about how the code works.
 Docstrings are :doc:`/types/strings/index` that immediately follow the first line of a function definition and are usually enclosed in triple quotes to allow for multi-line descriptions.
 For multi-line documentation strings, it is common to give a summary of the function on the first line, follow this summary with an empty line and end with the rest of the information.

     .. seealso::
         * :ref:`napoleon`